 In July of 2009, House of Hope CDC took over management of the state’s largest men’s “overflow” shelter, Harrington Hall.
-Since then, we have provided services over 1,300 men, from basic shelter to outreach and case management and have helped over 100 men move into more stable housing.
+Since then, we have provided services to nearly 2,000 men, from basic shelter to outreach and case management and have helped over 200 men move into more stable housing.

 In the last year, House of Hope CDC provided services for 741 homeless men at Harrington Hall.
 We are able to provide information and referrals to the men staying at the shelter so they can begin to address their barriers to housing, from job training programs, to mental and behavioral health services.